Who to Notify When Someone Dies | 2026 Opal Guide

 Certified Death Certificate

-A death certificate is typically needed every time you close an account, file a life insurance claim, or settle a legal matter on the deceased’s behalf.
-In California, the cremation service provider or funeral home will coordinate completion of the death certificate and provide it to you.
+A death certificate is typically needed whenever you close an account, file a life insurance claim, or settle a legal matter on the deceased’s behalf.
+In Los Angeles and Orange County, the cremation service provider or funeral home will coordinate completion of the death certificate and provide it to you.
 They can also help you order additional death certificates if needed.

 In addition to standard information about the person who passed away (address, date of birth, marital status), the funeral director will also request the following and other information to complete the death certificate: